 - Does This Remind You of Anything?: A number of critics compared the vomiting scene to the way heroin addicts often throw up when using their drug of choice.
 Spurlock seems to be saying that fast food is just as addictive as heroin.

 - Everything Is Big in Texas: Present and discussed when Morgan goes to Texas, the fattest state of the Union in absolute numbers and the one where he is offered a "Super size" more often.

 - Fan Boy: Spurlock visits renowned Big Mac fanboy Don Gorske, who achieved notoriety for eating at least one Big Mac a day for well over a decade.
-In contrast to the film's message, it shows that the Gorske is actually in perfect health because he only eats the Big Macs; he doesn't eat the french fries or drink the soda.
+Unlike Spurlock during the film, Gorske's health has been unaffected because he only eats the Big Macs; he doesn't eat the french fries or drink the soda.

 - Granola Girl: Spurlock's girlfriend.